LoLA: Low-Rank Linear Attention With Sparse Caching: Algorithm Pseudo-Code

-We provide PyTorch-like pseudo-code for the cache during decoding or generation.
-In this example, we update the cache every iteration (rather than chunkwise inference) for simplicity.
-Lastly, this psuedo-code does not contain any optimization tricks for ease of understanding.
+We provide PyTorch-like pseudo-code for the cache during prefill (update\_chunk) and decoding / generation (update).
+Lastly, this pseudo-code does not contain any optimization tricks for ease of understanding.
+We also provide a simple implementation of this in PyTorch at \url{https://github.com/lukemcdermotttt/LoLA-release}.
+This was designed to be minimal, so it can flexibly integrated into various hybrid model codebases.